kunalk276/restaurant-review-analysis/README.md

 * Google Colab Notebook [here](https://colab.research.google.com/drive/1kblB-lavQTm9eRWlGQMwdKLKnE8hUymW?usp=sharing).

-# 5. Heroku Deployment
+# 5. Deployment

-Thanks to Krish Naik Sir Heroku deployment was very easy.
  I found his video and followed the steps.
 It would be more better to watch his video rather than explaining whole process and there are very few steps.

 Here is the [link](https://youtu.be/mrExsjcvF4o) of the video.